—

 The

-plugin now automatically handles range requests.
-This allows browsers/tools to automatically resume interrupted downloads when requesting the file fromdownload_endpoint
+download_endpointplugin now automatically handles range requests.
+This allows browsers/tools to automatically resume interrupted downloads when requesting the file fromdownload_endpoint. -

 The